-Our FocusData Integrity: We provide the most robust and advanced data available in the agricultural equipment sector, sourced from the equipment dealers themselves.
-And we have a track record of accuracy and success to prove it.
+Our FocusData Integrity: We provide the most robust and advanced data available in the agricultural, construction, and industrial equipment sectors, sourced from the equipment dealers themselves.
+And we have the track record of accuracy and success to prove it.
 Innovation: We developed the first cloud-based Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) systems for equipment dealerships.
 We strive to provide the industry with unique, value-driven products.
 Impartiality: We focus on the data, letting the numbers tell the story, and build our data models with objectivity and fairness.
-Expertise: Our team consists of industry-leading data analysts and individuals with deep, generational understanding of the agricultural equipment industry.
+Expertise: Our team consists of industry-leading data analysts and individuals with deep, generational understanding of the whole heavy equipment industry.

-What We DoIron Solutions® provides market information, analytics-based intelligence and cloud-based enterprise systems to improve dealer productivity and facilitate equipment transactions.
+What We DoIron Solutions provides market information, analytics-based intelligence and cloud-based enterprise systems to facilitate equipment transactions and improve dealer and lender productivity.
 Our proprietary valuation model is built from our data-driven understanding of how equipment options, specifications, customization and the economy impact value.
-Our ERP and CRM solutions enable better real-time decision making for equipment valuations, inventory-control, customer management and business operations, to more tightly connect dealers to farmers.
+Our ERP and CRM solutions enable better real-time decision making for equipment valuations, inventory control, customer management and business operations, to more tightly connect dealers to their customers.
 Our data and insights also help lenders and insurance companies guide their clients’ equipment purchasing decisions.
 We manage more than 20 million data points annually from thousands of retail sources throughout North America.
 Our head office is located just outside of Nashville, in Franklin, TN, and we maintain additional offices throughout Canada and the US.

 What We Offer